aleferu/file_transferer/README.md

 cargo build
 ```

-It's only one file so rustc works too.
+It's only one file so rustc works aswell.

 ```bash
 rustc src/main.rs